gdsc-uol-23-24/google-solution-challenge/README.md

 # Contributing

-The master branch contains the most up-to-date and stable version of the code. **Do not work directly on it**; instead, create a new branch or work on another related existing one for every significant change you would like to commit.
+The `main` branch contains the most up-to-date and stable version of the code. **Do not work directly on it**; instead, create a new branch or work on another related existing one for every significant change you would like to commit.

 Some conventions to follow for naming branches:
 - **Feature branches** are used for developing new features.
 Use the prefix `feature/`.
 For instance, `feature/literacy-test`.